-In addition to the Voss, Kock, Geliebter et al. and Place patents and applications identified above, the Company has ten issued United States patents, seven pending United States patent applications, three Patent Cooperation Treaty ("PCT") applications, two granted foreign patents, and ten pending foreign patent applications.
+In addition to the Voss, Kock, and Place patents and applications identified above, the Company has nine issued United States patents, seven pending United States patent applications, three Patent Cooperation Treaty ("PCT") applications, two granted foreign patents, and ten pending foreign patent applications.
 Several of these patents and applications further address the prevention, treatment and diagnosis of ED, while others are directed to prevention and/or treatment of other types of sexual dysfunction, including premature ejaculation in men, and female sexual dysfunction.
 One of the Company's issued patents covers the Company's ACTIS(R) venous flow control device.
-Other issued patents and pending patent applications focus on prevention and/or treatment of conditions other than sexual dysfunction, including vascular disorders such as peripheral vascular disease ("PVD"), prostate disorders such as benign prostate hyperplasia ("BPH"), hormone replacement therapy, and contraception.
+Other issued patents and pending patent applications focus on prevention and/or treatment of conditions other than sexual dysfunction, including vascular disorders such as peripheral vascular disease ("PVD"), hormone replacement therapy, and contraception.